Skip to Navigation ↓

 There are 4 off-axis ports which can all see light simultaneously with the main science camera, see the 1m focal plane diagram.

 One port to the North of the main science field always has an FLI autoguider with 0.34" pixels and 5.7' Field of View.
-At least one telescope per site also has a Lucky Imaging/High Speed Photometer (LIHSP) consisting of:
+We intend to deploy on least one telescope per site a Lucky Imaging/High Speed Photometer (LIHSP) consisting of:

 Future 1m Instrumentation

 Two telescopes per site will have off-axis ports to provide a fiber feed for the Network Robotic Echelle Spectrograph (NRES).
 Each spectrograph will accept fibers from two one meters simultaneously, and provide autonomous target acquisition, placement and guiding on the fiber while spectra are obtained.
 This capability has already been tested with the FLOYDS spectrographs on our 2m telescopes.
 We are currently installing a prototype on our 0.8-meter BOS telescope and will build 6 copies, one for each site.